Kansas City Police Department: Racism

 A 2022 investigation by the Kansas City Star found that there was rampant racism inside the KCPD.
 Current and former KCPD officers alleged that there was systematic racism and discrimination within the department which forced black officers out of the department.

 In 2022, the department had fewer black officers than it did decades ago.

 Controversies

 Ryan Stokes killed 2013

 In 2013, Ryan Stokes was fatally shot in the back during a foot chase in the Power and Light District after it was reported that he stole a mobile phone.
 The officer that fired his weapon was initially awarded a certificate of commendation that was later revoked after it was discovered that some accounts of the incident were inaccurate.
 A federal court ruled the officer is entitled to qualified immunity from a wrongful death lawsuit filed by the victim's family, as it was judged that the officer concluded he was in imminent danger despite Stokes being unarmed.
+In 2020, Stokes' family appealed to the U.S. Supreme Court, but the Court refused to hear the case, and upheld the verdict imposed by the previous court.
+Justice Sonia Sotomayor objected to the decision not to hear the case, writing in her dissent opinion that the case “tells a disturbing story” and "the public is told ‘that palpably unreasonable conduct will go unpunished’ and surviving family members like Stokes’ daughter are told that their losses are not worthy of remedy.”